ibm-cloud-docs/containers/cs_ingress_types.md

   2. In the `spec.rules` section, change the `host` by removing the extra character from the health subdomain.
 The Cloudflare health check for this subdomain can now resume, and the IP addresses for the new ALBs are added back to the DNS registration.
   3. Save and close the file.
 Your changes are applied automatically.

-9. After you verify that traffic is flowing correctly through your new ALBs, remove the old ALBs that run the {{site.data.keyword.containerlong_notm}} Ingress image, and clean up your original Ingress resource files that were formatted for the {{site.data.keyword.containerlong_notm}} Ingress image.
+10. Optional: If you do not want to run the new Kubernetes Ingress ALBs alongside the old {{site.data.keyword.containerlong_notm}} Ingress ALBs, remove the old {{site.data.keyword.containerlong_notm}} Ingress ALBs and clean up your original Ingress resource files that were formatted for the {{site.data.keyword.containerlong_notm}} Ingress image.
   * Original ALBs that run the {{site.data.keyword.containerlong_notm}} Ingress image:
     1. List your ALB IDs.
 In the output, copy the IDs for ALBs that have the {{site.data.keyword.containerlong_notm}} Ingress version in the **Build** column, such as `652`.
       ```